Kevin O'Rourke (economist): Early life and education

 O'Rourke was born on 25 March 1963 in Bern, Switzerland.
-His father, Andrew O'Rourke, was a senior Irish diplomat who had served as ambassador to the UK and France among others.
+His father, Andrew O'Rourke, was a senior Irish diplomat who had served as ambassador to the United Kingdom and France among others.

-From 1980 to 1984, he studied economics and maths at Trinity College Dublin, and was elected a Scholar of the College in 1982.
+From 1980 to 1984, he studied economics and maths at Trinity College Dublin, and was elected a Scholar of the college in 1982.
 He graduated in 1984 with a first class honours Bachelor of Arts (BA) degree; as per tradition, his BA was later promoted to a Master of Arts (MA Dubl) degree.
 From 1984 to 1989, he attended Harvard University, where he undertook postgraduate studies in economics.
 He was awarded a Master of Arts (AM) degree in June 1986 and a Doctor of Philosophy (PhD) degree in June 1989.

 His dissertation was titled "Agricultural Change and Rural Depopulation: Ireland 1845–76".
 Using computable general equilibrium techniques, and detailed statistics on the Irish economy collected by the UK administration, he challenged the hypothesis that Ireland's Great Famine was merely an inevitable acceleration of existing trends.
 His work showed that rural depopulation was not linked to relative price changes for agricultural goods, rather that it was driven by a (sudden, Famine-induced) change in the structure of the agricultural industry, in particular the use of potato as an input, as well as greater opportunities for Irish labourers abroad, in particular in the US, due to the again-sudden existence of emigrant networks and information flows back to Ireland.